 While obesity is a relatively well-known risk factor for CVD, Fox’s other research area, chronic kidney disease (CKD), is not.
 “Chronic kidney disease is still vastly under-recognized and underdiagnosed,” says Fox.
 “Patients rarely know they have it until the disease is quite advanced.”
 Despite the fact that CKD affects more than 10 percent of the U.S. population over the age of 20, it is largely considered a “silent disease,” due to its lack of initial symptoms.
 In the early stages of CKD, treatments are available to slow down or halt progression, but options become more limited in later stages, with dialysis or kidney transplant often the last remaining solutions.
 Cardiovascular disease is the major cause of death for all people with CKD, yet the scientific community still knows very little about its basic biology.

 Fox continues to investigate the link between heart disease and other common diseases, such as obesity, diabetes, and CKD

 Fox is a passionate advocate for driving CKD research forward.
 Her collaborative approach has successfully uncovered dozens of genetic loci for CKD, while laying the groundwork for identifying more heritable components in the near future.
 With the incidence of CKD on the rise, Fox is redoubling her efforts.
 “In many ways CKD research is one to two decades behind fields such as cardiology,” says Fox, “so there’s an enormous amount of work to be done in understanding the basic genetics of the disease, the underlying biology, and the risk factors associated with it.”

-Caroline Fox, M.D., M.P.H., is a tenure-track investigator in the Center for Populations Studies at the National Heart, Lung, and Blood Institute (NHLBI) and Associate Clinical Professor of Medicine at Harvard Medical School.
+Caroline Fox, M.D., M.P.H., is a principal investigator in the Center for Populations Studies at the National Heart, Lung, and Blood Institute (NHLBI) and Associate Clinical Professor of Medicine at Harvard Medical School.